 National Payroll Week recognises the contribution that payroll makes to the UK economy, especially as taxable income accounts for nearly half of all taxable revenues through the (approximate) £470bn total tax revenue paid to the government with £152bn through income tax and £102bn through NI.

-In addition, this year’s National Payroll Week will focus on how payroll can assist in educating the nation with regards to raising their financial awareness and understanding, especially in relation to automatic enrolment, and therefore play an important part in their organisation’s total reward strategy.
+National Payroll Week 2014 focused on how payroll can assist in educating the nation with regards to raising their financial awareness and understanding, especially in relation to automatic enrolment, and therefore play an important part in their organisation’s total reward strategy.

 Research by Sodexo Benefits and Rewards Services has shown that nearly a quarter (22%) of employee respondents said the stress of their current financial situation impacts negatively on their work productivity.
 Its Financial stress is impacting productivity for nearly a quarter of UK employees survey, which questioned 398 employers and 760 UK employees aged between 18 and 64, found that this percentage rose to 36% among employee respondents aged 18 to 34.

 The Sodexo research also showed that more than three-quarters (79%) of employer respondents felt that helping employees better manage their finances could form part of their HR strategy, as well as the organisations’ corporate social responsibilities.
 And that 44% of employer respondents do not have any scheme in place to help staff, while 38% offer financial education or advice.

 This supports the CIPP’s findings in relation to financial wellbeing and employee productivity, and we are actively encouraging payroll professionals to take the lead in promoting financial wellbeing as part of their organisation’s total reward strategy.
 What better time to do this than through National Payroll Week?